ajbarker93/personal_web_page/index.md

 <br/>

-## Applying machine learning optimisation methods to the production of a quantum gas
+## Applying machine learning optimisation methods to the production of a quantum gas (collaboration with Google DeepMind)

+Now accepted for publication in Machine Learning: Science and Technology! (https://arxiv.org/abs/1908.08495)

 <img align="middle" src="Feedback_Loop.jpg" width="300" hspace="20">